BorhnN/forty-jekyll-theme/family.md

                                 <a href="#"> More Qualified Individuals will be added shortly!</a>
                             </h3>
                             <div class="text">
-                            We are in a process of adding more skilled Reviewers, Researchers and Project coordinators.
+                            We are in a process of adding more skilled Trainer and Mentors.
 Stay with us!
                             </div>
                         </div>
                     </div>